withrifat/Capturing-Moments-in-time/README.md

-# Capturing-Moments-in-time
- This is a assainment for HB programing,,, also a portfolio site template make for photographer
+This is second assainment of HB-Programming